Old Fall River Road will be closed in 2014 due to flood damage

 Rocky is home to one of the most dynamic and hard-working volunteer programs in the National Park Service.
 Each year, Rocky utilizes volunteer groups to augment paid-staff on various projects, from trails to working in the greenhouse.
 It's a great way for the park to get work done AND for groups to learn a lot about their park through service.
 It's a win-win!

-In 2012, over 1,000 volunteers served in Rocky Mountain by taking part in a group volunteer opportunity.
-These group members came from our neighboring towns in Colorado or other parts of the country to serve a day or two in Rocky.
+Rocky is looking for groups interested in helping us out for the summer of 2014!
+For a list of our summer volunteer opportunities for groups as well as an application, click here:(Updated 3/4/14) Groups come from our neighboring towns in Colorado or other parts of the country to serve a day or two in Rocky.
 We offer opportunities for groups ranging in size from 2-20 (depending on the project and including any adult leaders).
 If your group is smaller or larger than the posted size, or you have members of your group that are under the age limit, please contact the volunteer office directly to see if we can accommodate you.

 Some things to keep in mind when planning a day of volunteering in Rocky: